manabuo/machine-learning-using-tensorflow/rnn_intro.md

 ### Next

-In the [next chapter](rnn_seq.md) we will show how to modify the code presented here in order to make sequential predictions rather then just points at certain time.
-We will also show how to deal input sequences that do no have the same length.
+In the [next chapter](rnn_seq.md) we will show how to modify the code presented here in order to make sequential predictions rather than just points at a certain time.
+We will also show how to deal input sequences that do not have the same length.

 ### Code